The Super Mario Galaxy Movie **1/2

 The Super Mario Brothers Galaxy movie was not very good.
 That’s unfortunate considering how much fun the first movie was.
 Making a sequel is never easy.
 You want to make your movie different from the first film, and yet you want to hold onto as much as you can of what made the first movie great, and what the fans loved.
 Now the best sequels of all time are the ones that veered in vastly different directions than the first movies, (Terminator 2, Aliens, The Godfather Part 2.)
 But those movies are one in a million.
 The fact is, the smart move is usually to do more of the same and give the fans a repeat of what they enjoyed.
 Super Mario Galaxy doesn’t do that.

-Too many babies.
-Baby versions of every character except for Toad.
+But despite these cool references, there are still lots of problems.
+The movie wants to be too cute.
+For example, there are too many babies.
+We get baby versions of nearly every character.
 Mario and Luigi get turned into babies.
-See Peach as a baby.
-Bowser spends three fourths of the movie as a shrunken baby.
+We see Princess Peach as a baby.
+Bowser gets turned into a baby and stays that way for about three fourths of the movie.
 Even the villain, Bowser Junior, we see when he’s a little baby being read bedtime stories.